mileswest07/project-conclave/README.md

 ## Credits

 All sprites were made by Nintendo, ripped by me, and are used here without express permission and without intent to profit.
-All Metroid placeholder icons and Zelda sprites were made by me.
+All Metroid placeholder icons and about half of the Zelda sprites were custom-made by me.
 All assets and code may be used for non-profit purposes; I merely ask that correct credit be given to responsible parties for it.